Vieloooo/Lease_OT/Doc/0_Core.md

 A person who conveys the possession of a real estate under a lease.

 Data properties:
-- First name: exactly 1
+- First name:  1
-- Last name: exactly 1
+- Last name:  1
+    - if the lessor is a company, put the business to "Last name".
-- Address: exactly 1
+- Address:  1
-    - lessor's address for notice and communication
+    - lessor's address for notice and communication.
+"Address" includes "street address", "city", "province" and "postal code".
 - Email: some
+    - email addresses used to communication with lessor.
+    - this section covers email addresses in "emergency", "notice", "daily communication, etc.
 - Tele No: some
     - phone number which includes telephone number and cellular
+    - The "Tele No" includes phone number which used to contact lessor in any conditions.
 - Fax: some
+    - Fax number used to contact lessor

 ## Lessee

 A lessee is a person who takes temporary possession of a lessor's property (dwelling) through a lease

 Data properties:
-- First name: exactly 1
+- First name:  1
-- Last name: exactly 1
+- Last name:  1
 - Email: some
+    - email addresses used to communication with lessees.
+    - this section covers email addresses in "emergency", "notice", "daily communication, etc.
 - Tele No: some
     - phone number which includes telephone number and cellular
+    - The "Tele No" includes phone number which used to contact lessee in any conditions.

 ## Rental Unit
 Rental unit means a dwelling unit that is not owner-occupied and is rented or available to rent.